 The chairman of the Spatial Development Initiative, Ebere Izunobi, disclosed that experts from five member countries, including Nigeria, Ghana, Togo, Benin Republic, and Cote D’Ivoire, were drawn to discuss the project designed to transform the lives of people along that corridor.

-According to him, transport infrastructure has been prioritised in the ECOWAS commission programmes.
+He said transport infrastructure has been prioritised in the ECOWAS commission programmes.

 He disclosed that the project was discussed and approved by the Heads of state that the highway, known as the “Abidjan-Lagos Corridor Highway”, with a length of around 1028km, connects major cities and crosses an area with high economic potential.